TheDennz/Amenities/README.md

-#Amenities & facilities data in GeoJSON.
+#Spatial data in GeoJSON format.